 1. Active Supervision by the BOD and the BOC

-2. Discussion of the AML—CFT—CPF framework for follow-up actions that need to be done by considering all aspects of the regulatory requirements and the Company’s strategy;
+1. Discussion of the AML-CFT-CPF framework and necessary follow-up actions, considering all regulatory requirements and the Company’s strategy; and

-3. Update to the AML—CFT—CPF risk profile calculation reference to the Sectoral Risk Assessment (SRA) published by OJK; and
+2. Update to the AML—CFT—CPF risk profile calculation reference, based on the latest National Risk Assessment (NRA) issued by PPATK and the Sectoral Risk Assessment (SRA) issued by the OJK.

 2. Dissemination of policies and procedures related to the implementation of AML—CFT—CPF program in each function in the Company; and

-1. Collaboration with Internal Audit in the audit of policies and procedures in accordance with POJK 12/2017 and POJK 23/2019 as well as auditing the implementation of the Company’s AML—CFT—CPF policies and procedures; and
+1. Collaboration with Internal Audit in the audit of policies and procedures in accordance with POJK 8/2023 as well as auditing the implementation of the Company AML-CFT-CPF policies and procedures; and

 1. Quarterly reporting of debtors’ data to PPATK through the SIPESAT application;